anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 ## DNS Queries {#sec:query-examples}

-A DNS query for the `AAAA`/`IN` record of name "example.org" is represented as the following in CBOR extended diagnostic notation (EDN) as defined in Section 8 of {{-cbor}} and Appendix G of {{-cddl}}:
+A DNS query of the record `AAAA` in class `IN` for name "example.org" is represented in CBOR extended diagnostic notation (EDN) (see Section 8 in
+{{-cbor}} and Appendix G in {{-cddl}}) as follows:

     ["example.org"]

-Likewise, the `A` record for the same name is represented as
+The `A` record for the same name is represented as

     ["example.org", 1]

-A query for ANY record for that name is represented as
+A query of `ANY` record for that name is represented as

     ["example.org", 255, 255]

 ## DNS Responses {#sec:response-examples}

-The responses to the examples provided in {{sec:query-examples}} in EDN as defined in Section 8 of
+The responses to the examples provided in {{sec:query-examples}} are shown below.
+We use the CBOR extended diagnostic notation (EDN) (see Section 8 in
-{{-cbor}} and Appendix G of {{-cddl}} can be seen below.
+{{-cbor}} and Appendix G in {{-cddl}}).

 To represent an `AAAA` record with TTL 300 seconds for the IPv6 address 2001:db8::1, a minimal response to `["example.org"]` could be

     [[[300, h'20010db8000000000000000000000001']]]

-The name is implied from the query in that case.
+In this case, the name is derived from the query.

-However, the following responses would also be a legal response, if e.g. the name or the context is required
+If the name or the context is required, the following response would also be valid:

     [[["example.org", 300, h'20010db8000000000000000000000001']]]

-or the query can not be mapped to the response for some reason
+If the query can not be mapped to the response for some reason, a repsonse would look like:

     [["example.org"], [[300, h'20010db8000000000000000000000001']]]

-To represent a minimal response for an `A` record with TTL 3600 seconds for the IPv4 address 192.0.2.1, a minimal response to `["example.org", 1]` could be
+To represent a minimal response of an `A` record with TTL 3600 seconds for the IPv4 address 192.0.2.1, a minimal response to `["example.org", 1]` could be

     [[300, h'c0000201']]

-Mind that here also the 1 for record type `IN` can be elided, as it is specified in the question.
+Note that here also the 1 of record type `IN` can be elided, as this record is specified in the question section.

 Lastly, a response to `["example.org", 255, 255]` could be